phuse-org/LinkedDataWorkshop/README.md

 # Introduction to Linked Data and Graph Databases
 ## Hands-on Workshop
 ## PhUSE Annual Conference
-### 11 Oct 2017, Time/Room TBD!
+### 11 Oct 2017, Time and Room TBD!

-*Supporting files*
-All files for the Workshop are located under the subfolder "Annual-2017"
+All files for the workshop are located under the subfolder "Annual2017-EU"